firatakandere/lightdm-dynamic-greeter/README.md

 ##### File Structure
 - Each wallpaper folder should include 24 files.
 - Each file should be named with an integer from 0 to 23 (no zero-padding), where the number represents the hour-clock that the file is displayed.
-- If there are not 24 files, symbolic lcinks from other files can be used to save space instead of duplicating files.
+- If there are not 24 files, symbolic links from other files can be used to save space instead of duplicating files.

 ##### Supported Formats